phoebe97629/portfolio/Final_Project_PII.md

 What's worse is that period poverty is not only affecting their personal hygiene, but also their mental health.
 According to the graph below, those who are in period poverty are also suffering mental stress including period shame, especially self-conscious of period, don't want to be at school, etc.
 <div class="flourish-embed flourish-chart" data-src="visualisation/8773673"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The reason why period poverty is happending is due to the unresonable tampon tax tampon price.
 The tampon tax can bring a huge financial benefits for many states.
-Expecially since those products could never ve substituded.
+Expecially since those products could never be substituded.
+From the below chart we can see that, some of the states still imposed the tampon tax.
+At Texas, the tax revenue of female hygiene products is reached to 24,898,771 USD, compared to the reality that 17% of female and girls living the poverty in Texas.
 <div class='tableauPlaceholder' id='viz1645500486219' style='position: relative'><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='Book1_16438308784440&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object>
 </div>
 <script type='text/javascript'>